 Determine integrations: How will your new solution integrate with your existing software?
 CRMs or ERPs can benefit from UCaaS integrations — make sure your chosen solution offers the right integrations.

+Train employees: Provide company-wide training on the new solution before deployment.
+Everyone should know how to use it and how it integrates with other software they use.
 Be aware of maintenance responsibilities: Understand who will provide ongoing support and maintenance, such as which systems you need to maintain and which ones are maintained by the provider.

 Manage costs: Most UCaaS solutions have usage-based billing while having per-user licensing agreements is common.
 Have a strong understanding of the pricing structure and make sure costs are managed.